Our country — especially the veteran community — is combating a health crisis: suicide.

 Veterans or families of veterans can contact the Veterans Crisis Line to reach caring, qualified responders with the Department of Veterans Affairs.
 Many of them are Veterans themselves.

-The National Suicide Prevention Lifeline is a network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24/7.
+The 988 Suicide & Crisis Lifeline is a network of local crisis centers that provides free and confidential emotional support to people in suicidal crisis or emotional distress 24/7.

-If you or someone you know are in crisis, call the toll-free National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or visit suicidepreventionlifeline.org.
+If you or someone you know are in crisis, call or text the toll-free Suicide and Crisis Lifeline at 9-8-8 or chat online 988lifeline.org/chat.